Mononoke (TV series): Stage plays

 At the 15th anniversary event held on June 18, 2022, a stage play based on the anime series was announced.
 It ran from February 4–15, 2023, in Tokyo.

 A second stage play, titled Stage Mononoke ~Zashiki Warashi~ (舞台 もののけ 〜座敷 ワラシ〜, Butai Mononoke ~Zashiki Warashi~), ran from March 21–24 and April 4–7, 2024, at the IMM Theater in Tokyo, and March 29–31 at the WW Hall of the Cool Japan Park in Osaka.

+Light novels

+A light novel written by Hideyuki Niki, with cover art by Oku, titled (モノノ怪 執, Mononoke Shu), was published by Kadokawa on June 10, 2022.
+It features six short stories about various victims of Mononoke and their encounters with the Medicine Seller.
+A second volume, titled (モノノ怪 鬼, Mononoke Oni), was released on June 13, 2024.
+A third volume, titled (モノノ怪 妄, Mononoke Mō), was released on April 24, 2026.

+A light novel adaptation of the Mononoke the Movie: Phantom in the Rain film by Yasumi Atarashi was published by Kadokawa in Japan on June 13, 2024.

 Reception

 The directing and art have been called "boldly confrontational".
 It blends a murder mystery structure with a "twist of supernatural and a shake of historical, peppered with plenty of stylistic experimentation".
-It frequently achieves "the ideal - great directing combined with great animation".
+It frequently achieves "the ideal – great directing combined with great animation".
 The Mainichi Shimbun newspaper said it could not be dismissed as a mere experiment and that the story's themes were every bit as advanced as the digital animation techniques employed.